 MSPE: Noteworthy Characteristics Tips and Guidelines

-This section of the MSPE includes information intended to help a residency program selection committee review applicants holistically, to achieve a residency class that brings a diverse set of background experiences, characteristics and perspectives.
+The Noteworthy Characteristics section of the Medical Student Performance Evaluation (MSPE) includes information intended to help a residency program selection committee review applicants holistically, to achieve a residency class that brings a diverse set of background experiences, characteristics and perspectives.

-Students must provide a maximum of three characteristics highlighting the most salient noteworthy characteristics of their lives.
-This section should be presented as a bulleted list, with each characteristic described in two sentences or less.
+In this MSPE section, students must provide a maximum of three characteristics highlighting the most salient noteworthy characteristics of their lives.
+This MSPE section should be presented as a bulleted list, with each characteristic described in two sentences or less.

-This is a great time to include any information about any significant challenges or hardships you encountered during medical school.
+The MSPE Noteworthy Characteristics section offers a great opportunity to include any information about any significant challenges or hardships you encountered during medical school.
 This is not the time for lengthy biographical descriptions, however, due to the time required for review and because these details can be found in other sections of your portfolio, such as in the ERAS application, personal statement, letters of recommendation, or the personal interview.

-The identification of the noteworthy characteristics can be done by each student in consultation with a designated mentor or advisor, or by the MSPE author.
+The identification of the MSPE Noteworthy Characteristics can be done by each student in consultation with a designated mentor or advisor, or by the MSPE author.

-Here are some examples of Noteworthy Characteristics worth including:
+Here are some MSPE Noteworthy Characteristics examples worth including: